 For you: a fast orientation, free to explore.

 An editor has shaped the content by hand, and forward-looking claims cite the standard or guide they come from.
-This is the bar all public content clears before it appears in the catalogue — no panel needed.
+No panel has reviewed it yet, so this is craft and sourcing rather than consensus.

 For you: citable content you can already put to work.